 This conversation takes place once a week.
 And that sigh of relief always confuses me.
 Is it because you’re thinking, “Oh, that’s why I don’t have online leads – it’s not that I’m doing it wrong.”
 Or is it because I’ve given you an excuse for all the things that might be bad about your online presence – “It’s not my website that’s hurting me.”

 Either way, no matter how many times we talk to clients about how long it takes to build a good reputation online, they demand instant results.
 Every small business is a unicorn that people are dying to find, they just need a little boost, right?
-Start posting to social media and BAM – windfall.
+Start posting to social media and BAM! – windfall.

 If it was that simple, and it happened that quickly, then everyone and their dog would be a business owner rolling in dough.
 It obviously isn’t.
 And yes, it’s harder than it looks and yes, it takes longer than you think it’ll take.
+But trust us, the returns on investment in online marketing are worth it.

 Let’s do some math.